Governance at SIX x-clear

 SIX x-clear is licensed by the Swiss Financial Market Supervisory Authority (FINMA) as a central counterparty in accordance with the Swiss Financial Market Infrastructure Act (FMIA).
 As a systemically important part of Switzerland's financial market infrastructure, it is also subject to distinct requirements imposed on it by the Swiss National Bank, which it observes just as the standards of the Swiss Code of Best Practice for Corporate Governance.
-Due to the international nature of its business operations, SIX x-clear Ltd's corporate governance principles are also aligned with international regulations, such as the Principles for Financial Market Infrastructures of CPSS-IOSCO and European regulations (in particular EMIR).
+Due to the international nature of its business operations, SIX x-clear Ltd's corporate governance principles are also aligned with international standards, such as the Principles for Financial Market Infrastructures of CPMI-IOSCO and European regulations (in particular EMIR).

-SIX x-clear Ltd is a subsidiary of SIX Securities Services Ltd, which in turn is a subsidiary of SIX Group Ltd. In accordance with statutory requirements, it has two strictly segregated management bodies – its own Board of Directors, which also contains members that are independent of SIX, and an operational Executive Board.
+SIX x-clear Ltd is a subsidiary of SIX Securities Services Ltd, which in turn is a subsidiary of SIX Group Ltd. In accordance with statutory requirements, SIX x-clear Ltd has two strictly segregated management bodies – its own Board of Directors, which also contains members that are independent of SIX, and an operational Executive Board.
 These two bodies are also strictly segregated in terms of their members; this ensures that the necessary checks and balances are in place.

 Members of the Board of Directors of SIX x-clear Ltd

 - Thomas Zeeb, Head Securities & Exchanges (SIX)

 - Andreas Wolf, external member

 Members of the Executive Board of SIX x-clear Ltd